sunildabbi/Product-Management-Tool/README.md

 ## Notes
 - SQLite file path is configurable via `DATABASE_FILE`.
 - To reset locally, delete the `data/` folder and restart.
+## Notes
+- Class Diagrams are given in file ClassDiagram.png
+- ER Diagram is given in file ErDiagram.png